Boiling Spring Lakes, North Carolina

 Boiling Spring Lakes is a city in Brunswick County, North Carolina, United States.
 The population was 5,943 at the 2020 census, up from 5,372 in 2010.

 History

 Boiling Spring Lakes was incorporated as a town in 1961.

 The town derives its name from the nearly 50 springs and lakes in the area.
-The main spring, Boiling Spring, discharges approximately 43 millions gallons of water per day.
+The main spring, Boiling Spring, discharges approximately 43 million gallons of water per day.

 In 2018 Hurricane Florence damaged roads in Boiling Spring Lakes and destroyed the dam holding back the main lake in the area.
 FEMA money has been allotted to repair this.
 As of June 2024, construction is under way to make these repairs.

 Geography

 North Carolina Highway 87 passes north–south through the center of the community.
 The city of Wilmington is 22 mi to the northeast via NC-87 and US-17.
 Caswell Beach and Oak Island on the Atlantic Ocean are 11 mi to the south.

 According to the United States Census Bureau, Boiling Spring Lakes has a total area of 62.1 km2, of which 60.3 sqkm is land and 1.8 km2, or 2.90%, is water.